A Giant List Of Common Social Fears

 Being recorded on video

-This is similar to the point above in that people will worry that they'll look bad on video.
-Many people also find it hard to relax and act like themselves when someone is sticking a camera in their face.
+This is similar to the point above in that someone will worry they'll look bad on video.
+Many people also find it hard to relax and act like themselves when a friend is sticking a camera in their face.

 This is similar to feeling nervous about talking on the phone.
 It feels like a high-pressure one-on-one conversation, but it's extra bad because now you have to worry about how your face comes across as well.
 At least on the phone if you're feeling nervous no one can see how you look.